Tobacco & children

 The law requires that tobacco products are not supplied to under 18s; understand your legal obligations

-Certain products cannot be supplied to anyone below a certain age - for tobacco products or cigarette papers, this age is 18 years.
+Certain products cannot be supplied to anyone below a certain age - for tobacco products, this age is 18 years.

 Cigarettes must only be sold in quantities of at least 10 and in their original packaging.
 A notice must be displayed stating it is illegal to sell tobacco products to under 18s.